verstka/php-sdk/README.md

-    'auth_user' => 'test',                                      //if You have http authorization on callback url 'auth_pw' => 'test',                                        //if You have http authorization on callback url 'fonts.css' => 'https://mydomain.com/static/vms_fonts.css', //if You use custom fonts set ];
+    'auth_user' => 'test',                                      //if You have http authorization on callback url 'auth_pw' => 'test',                                        //if You have http authorization on callback url 'fonts.css' => 'https://mydomain.com/static/vms_fonts.css', //if You use custom fonts set 'mobile' => true                                            //if You open mobile version of the post ];
 ```
 for example and then just: